 The Senegal coucal is a species of bird belonging to the Cuculiformes order, which also includes other birds such as roadrunners, anis, and hoatzins.

-It is a medium-sized bird and is typically found in lightly wooded habitats such as savannahs in regions of central and southern Africa.
+It is a medium-sized bird typically found in lightly wooded habitats such as savannahs in central and southern Africa.

-This species is part of the same genus as other coucals but is found in a much more limited area.
-The Senegal coucal is a unique species of bird and has a few physical characteristics that distinguish it from other members of its genus.
+This species is part of the same genus as other coucals but is in a much more limited area.
+The Senegal coucal is a unique bird species with a few physical characteristics that distinguish it from other members of its genus.

 It has a thick, heavily feathered body, and its wings are relatively short, giving it a more compact appearance.
-Its legs are long and strong, and it has a long, curved bill.
+Its legs are long and robust, with a long, curved bill.

 Its coloration is mostly brownish-black, with buff-colored feathers on the upper parts of its body.
-The Senegal coucal is an omnivorous bird and feeds on a variety of insects, fruits, and small animals.
+The Senegal coucal is an omnivorous bird that feeds on various insects, fruits, and small animals.

 They are usually found in pairs or small groups and are generally non-migratory.
 They are known to be territorial and can become quite vocal when defending their territory.
-In terms of conservation, the Senegal council is listed as a species of Least Concern by the IUCN.
+Regarding conservation, the Senegal council is listed as a species of Least Concern by the IUCN.

-While their population is decreasing, their range is still quite large, and their habitats are still relatively intact.
+While their population is decreasing, their range is still extensive, and their habitats remain relatively intact.
 However, they are threatened by habitat destruction, hunting, and trapping, and conservation efforts are necessary to ensure their survival.

 Kingdom | Animalia |